tylertechgraves/check-yo-self/README.md

 It also allows a user to query for the months in which a specified number of checks will be received over the course of the next year.

+A new module has also been added that allows a user to create, update, and search for employees in a MySql database that is backed by Elasticsearch for the querying of employees.

 ## Prerequisites

 Instructions for preparing your machine for the check-yo-self app